Compliance and Remediation

 Recent Citations History

-The number of EHS citations issued to Bristol-Myers Squibb was 19 in 2011, 17 in 2012 and 15 in 2013.
-In 2013, seven citations were safety-related and eight were environmental-related.
-Fines and penalties over $100K paid by the company are disclosed in the annual 10K report filed with the SEC, and in 2011, 2012 and 2013 there were no events that required reporting.
+The number of EHS citations issued to Bristol-Myers Squibb was 17 in 2012, 15 in 2013 and 8 in 2014.
+In 2014, six citations were safety-related and two were environmental-related.
+Fines and penalties over $100K paid by the company are disclosed in the annual 10K report filed with the SEC, and in 2012, 2013 and 2014 there were no events that required reporting.

 All Bristol-Myers Squibb facilities maintain a spill prevention and response plan to minimize and properly manage any spill or unintended release to the environment.